Toxy121/InstaLock/README.md

 ## Usage

-1. Have the script open when queing for a valorant match.
+1. Run edit_agents.py to choose what agent you want for each map.
-2. Click on the icon of the agent you want to lock in.
+2. Run main.py and if everything went right, it should display the agents you picked for every map.
-3. The script will lock in the agent as you load into the game.
+3. Make sure to keep your game open as you are loading in, or it will not work.

 ## Installation
 ```sh